ianbush2017/aug26demo/alexnet.md

 # My report for how AlexNet works goes here:

+# I want a full startup pitch for this idea.
+Give me ten company names I can use.

 # Use lot of pictures and links if needed.
 # Explain in a way that assumes that the reader doesn't know about the subject.